harshit-saraswat/100-days-of-code/r1-log.md

 ### R1D78
 Worked on Flask-RestAPI-Bootcamp repo.
 Worked on bootcamp codes and made some minor changes.
 Also started mentoring the participants in the #Ethics4NGAI Hackathon.

+### R1D79
+Worked on Simple-Login-UI-React code sandbox.
+Implemented a simple UI with reusable components for Login/Register and used ternary, AND operators.